Global Iconography Database

 Curators ensure that the data presented is of the best quality available, with references and links back to the holding institutions.

 Until now these finds have been the subject of individual articles or have been mentioned individually in disparate places.
-This catalogue provides a consolidated list of the known archaeological finds of (or potentially are) bowed instruments, bows, accessories, parts or fragments thereof up to c.1600 CE.
+This database brings together the known archaeological finds of (or potentially of) bowed instruments, bows, accessories, parts or fragments thereof, from around the globe, from the start of bowing to circa 1624 CE.

 Improving Musicology Research